shambox/shambox/README.md

- Hi I’m Shamar, and I’m interested in cybersecurity.
+ Hi I’m Shamar, an aspiring Information Security Analyst
 - I'll be sharing small labs and projects I do here.

 <!---